Skip to main content

 Create a queue

 Navigate to Review Queues in the sidebar and click Create Queue.
 Create review queue dialog with name, instructions, reviewers required, and score config fields The Create Review Queue dialog takes a name, optional description and annotator instructions, the number of independent reviews required per item, and the set of score configs to show to reviewers.
-A default dataset can be selected to pre-fill the “Save to dataset” action during review.
+You can select a default dataset to pre-fill the Add to Dataset action during review.

 Add items